goooseman/devsparks-blog/SPEC.md

 Should have Makefile
 - serve
-  - to run then run hugo with docker, but add additional mount: `$(PWD)/../content:/src/content`. if files are changed, server should rebuild.
+  - to run then run hugo with docker, but add additional mounts: `$(PWD)/../../content:/src/content` and `$(PWD)/../../static:/src/static`. if files are changed, server should rebuild.
 - build
   - to build project with docker